-The length of the divorce process will depend on the variables involved.
-For example, a marriage that lasted for a relatively short time (for example, less than 5 years) will likely settle quickly, especially if there are no children from the marriage and only modest marital property.
-On the other hand, ending a 25-year marriage with substantial assets and children could take much longer.
+The length of the process will depend on the variables involved in a divorce.
+For example, a marriage that lasted for a relatively short time (for example, less than 5 years) will likely settle quickly, especially if there is no child from the marriage and only modest marital property.
+On the other hand, ending a 25-year marriage with substantial assets and child could take much longer.

 Regardless of individual circumstances, all divorces will be impacted by: